5 Ways to Build Your Basketball Court in Your Yard

 • Twine or stakes

 Use the stakes and twine to measure the court.
 If you’re working with a level surface, use a string level.
 If you need to move soil, use an excavator.
 Next, if you choose to have concrete over your court, this is the time when the concrete mixture should be poured onto the floor.
-While the concrete is wet, lay the hoops and secure the cement.
+While the concrete is wet, lay the basketball hoop and secure the cement in your court.
 Let the concrete cure completely for 28 days.

 When your concrete is completely dry, you can add a surface like rubber or polymer tiles.
-Make sure to consider the weather conditions in your area when choosing a surface material.
+Make sure to consider the weather conditions in your outdoor basketball court when choosing a surface material.
 If you get a surface that isn’t pre-marked, you can use a court stencil to ensure your markings are accurate.

 Having your own basketball court in your yard is an excellent house feature.
-Not only will this add value to your home, but this will make you and your loved ones have instant access to a court, which can be a great experience.
+Not only will this add value to your home, but this will also give you and your loved ones instant access to a basketball court, which can be a great experience.
 This is also an excellent space to use for your other activities, such as other workout routines or hosting backyard parties.
-Time to shoot those hoops in the comforts of your own yard!
+Time toshoot those hoops in the comforts of your own yard!

 Please note, comments must be approved before they are published